-4.12.
+4.8.
 Grievances and Appeals of Grievances

 Beacon reviews and provides a timely response and resolution of all grievances that are submitted by members, authorized member representative (AMR), and/or providers.
 Every grievance is thoroughly investigated, and receives fair consideration and timely determination.
+Providers are required to have a grievance form available for members and assist members with contacting Beacon/CHIPA to file a complaint where necessary.

 A grievance is any expression of dissatisfaction by a member, member representative, or provider about any action or inaction by Beacon other than an adverse action.
-Possible subjects for grievances include, but are not limited to, quality of care or services provided; Beacon's procedures (e.g., utilization review, claims processing); Beacon's network of behavioral health services; member billing; aspects of interpersonal relationships, such as rudeness of a provider or employee of Beacon; or failure to respect the member's rights.
+Possible subjects for grievances include, but are not limited to, quality of care or services provided; Beacon's procedures (e.g., utilization review, claims processing); Beacon's network of mental health services; member billing; aspects of interpersonal relationships, such as rudeness of a provider or employee of Beacon; or failure to respect the member's rights.
 Providers may register their own grievances and may also register grievances on a member's behalf.
 Members, or their guardian or representative on the member's behalf, may also register grievances.

-If a grievance is determined to be urgent, the resolution is communicated to the member and/ or provider verbally within 24 hours, and then in writing within three calendar days of receipt of the grievance.
-If the grievance is determined to be non-urgent, Beacon's Ombudsperson will notify the person who filed the grievance of the disposition of their grievance in writing, within 30 calendar days of receipt.
+If a grievance is determined to be urgent, the resolution is communicated to the member and/or provider verbally within 24 hours, and then in writing within three calendar days (72 hours) of receipt of the grievance.
+If the grievance is determined to be non-urgent, Beacon's Ombudsperson will notify the personwho filed the grievance of the disposition of his/her grievance in writing, within 30 calendar days of receipt.

-For both urgent and non-urgent grievances, the resolution letter informs the member or member's representative to contact Beacon's Ombudsperson in the event that they are dissatisfied with Beacon's resolution.
+For both urgent and non-urgent grievances, the resolution letter informs the member or member's representative to contact Beacon's Ombudsperson in the event that he/she is dissatisfied with Beacon's resolution.

 Member and provider concerns about a denial of requested clinical service, adverse utilization management decision, or an adverse action, are not handled as grievances.
-See Clinical Reconsiderations and Appeals in Chapter 6.
+See UM Reconsiderations and Appeals in Chapter 5, Utilization Management.